HimanshuVora24/Unscrambler/README.md

 1. Compile and run unscramble.java

-2. Upon running, the program will prompt you to provide it with letters, all combined as a single words.
+2. Upon running, the program will prompt you to provide it with letters, all combined as a single word.
 - Example: ehlol
     - ehlol will return "hello" and "holle"